 Using Cream for Enhanced Moisture

-Want to take it a step further?
-Try substituting a small portion of milk with heavy cream.
-The extra fat creates a more tender crumb, reducing the risk of dryness.
+Want to take things a step further?
+Swap a portion of your milk with heavy cream.
+The extra fat in cream contributes to a richer mouthfeel and prevents the crumb from drying out too quickly.

 Eggs and Their Impact on Madeleines’ Moisture